Yuki-Inoue/tblui.el/README.md

  * `ENTRIES-PROVIDER` : the function which provides tabulated-list-entries
  * `TABLE-LAYOUT` : the `tabulated-list-format` to be used for the tblui.
  * `POPUP-DEFINITIONS` : list of popup definition.
-   A popup definition is an assoc of `((:key .
-KEY) (:name .
-NAME) (:funcs .
-FUNCTIONS))`.
+   A popup definition is an plist of `(:key KEY :name NAME :funcs FUNCTIONS)`.
 KEY is the key to be bound for the defined magit-popup.
 NAME is the name for defined magit-popup.
 FUNCTIONS is the list of action definition.
 Action definition is a list of 3 elements, which is `(ACTIONKEY DESCRIPTION FUNCTION)`.
 ACTIONKEY is the key to be used as action key in the magit-popup.
 DESCRIPTION is the description of the action.
    FUNCTION is the logic to be called for this UI.
 It is the elisp function which receives the IDs of tabulated-list entry, and do what ever operation.

 With this macro `TBLUI-NAME-goto-ui` function is defined.
 Calling this function will popup and switch to the tblui buffer.